TheRedBrain/rpg-inventory/README.md

 - 1 gloves slot
 - 1 shoulders slot
 - 1 relic slot
-- 8 spell slots
-  - The new entity attribute "rpginventory:active_spell_slot_amount" controls how many spell slots are active.
-This is 0 by default, but with entity attribute modifiers (EAMs) it can be changed.\
+- 1 class item slot (not visible or manually interactable by default)

+### "Spell" Slots

+There are also 8 "spell" slots, which are directly controlled by the "rpginventory:active_spell_slot_amount" entity attribute.
+Its value determines how many slots are enabled.

 The "default_spell_slot_amount" server config option controls the amount of spell slots each player has active by default.

-These spell slots are intended to be used with spell books powered by Spell Engine, but they can work with other items as well.
+_The spell slots were originally designed to be used with spell books powered by Spell Engine, but they work with other items as well._

-If the "hand slot overhaul" is enabled in the server config, these slots become available too:
-- 1 hand slot
-- 1 alternative hand slot
-- 1 alternative offhand slot

-The mod also adds additional slots which are not directly accessible.
-They are used in mechanics which are explained later.
-- 1 sheathed hand slot
-- 1 sheathed offhand slot
-- 1 empty hand slot
-- 1 empty offhand slot
-- 1 class item slot

-All custom equipment slots can be individually disabled in the server config and there is also a server config option to completely disable the custom inventory screen, including all custom equipment slots.

-## New Keybindings and mechanics

-### Swap hand

-Swaps the item in the hand slot with the item in the alternative hand slot

-### Swap offhand

-Swaps the item in the offhand slot with the item in the alternative offhand slot

-### Swap both hands

-Swaps the items in the hand slots with the items in the corresponding alternative hand slots.

-### Sheathe Weapons

-Puts the items in the hand and the offhand slot into their corresponding sheathed hand slots.
-When pressed again, swaps the items back
+## Hand Slot Overhaul

+This is an extension to the existing offhand slot.
+The new "hand slot" is "replacing" the currently selected hotbar slot.

+Items in both hand slots can be "sheathed" (by pressing a hotkey), which gives access to the hotbar slots again.
+When pressed again, teh items are unsheathed.

-Items in the sheathed hand slots are rendered on the player model.
-The exact position can be configured and items in the "rpginventory:not_shown_when_in_sheathed_hand" and "rpginventory:not_shown_when_in_sheathed_offhand" item tags are not rendered when in those slots.
+Sheathed items are rendered on the player model.
+The exact position can be configured in the client config and items in the "rpginventory:not_shown_when_in_sheathed_hand" and "rpginventory:not_shown_when_in_sheathed_offhand" item tags are not rendered when in those slots.

+> The vanilla "Swap Hands" hotkey is disabled while the Hand Slot Overhaul is active.
+Swapping inventory items into the hotbar using the number keys still works.

-### Toggle Two-handing Stance
+### Two-handed Stance

+This is a special case, where only the offhand is sheathed.
+This leads to the unique situation where the mainhand slot is occupied, but the offhand slot is empty.
-Puts the items in the offhand slot into the sheathed offhand slot.
-When pressed again, swaps the item back.
-This is not possible, when the hand item is in the "non_two_handed_items" item tag.
+The two-handed stance can be toggled by pressing a hotkey.
+This is not possible, if the item in the main hand slot is iin the "rpginventory:non_two_handed_items" item tag.

-When the hand item is sheathed, the hand slot contains the item in the selected hotbar slot, like in vanilla.
-When the offhand item is sheathed, the offhand slot contains an empty item stack.
-On its own this is not very useful, it's designed to be used in combination with other mods like [Better Combat Extension](https://modrinth.com/mod/bettercombat-extension).
+The two-handed stance enables no new functionality on its own, but mods like [Better Combat Extension](https://modrinth.com/mod/bettercombat-extension) can utilise it.

 ### Empty hand items

 When a hand is not sheathed, but the corresponding slot contains no item, the players hand is not empty.
-The item in the corresponding empty hand slot is held instead.
+The item in the corresponding "empty hand slot" is held instead.

 The empty hand slots always contain a item called "Empty Hand Weapon".
 This is technically a weapon.
 When Better Combat is installed, this allows for unarmed combat.

-### Stamina Attributes Compatibility

-Installing [Stamina Attributes](https://modrinth.com/mod/stamina-attributes) allows for swapping. sheathing and toggling the 2-handed stance to have configurable stamina costs/requirements.

-### Note: The vanilla 'Swap Item With Offhand' hotkey is disabled when the "hand slot overhaul" is enabled

-Using it when items where sheathed could duplicate items.
-Swapping items into the hotbar using the number keys still works.
+### Alternative Hand Slots

+These two slots can hold the same items as the regular hand slots, but the held items do not count as "equipped" (no attribute modifiers/enchantments/etc take effect).

+Items in the hand slots can be swapped with the items in the corresponding alternative hand slots by pressing hotkeys.
+There are individual keys for the main and the offhand.
+There is also a hotkey that swaps both hands at the same time.

+### Technical equipment slots

+The mechanics of the Hand Slot Overhaul use various "hidden" equipment slots:
+- 1 sheathed hand slot
+- 1 sheathed offhand slot
+- 1 empty hand slot
+- 1 empty offhand slot
+- 1 alternative hand slot
+- 1 alternative offhand slot

+### Additional Hotkey Settings

+All hotkey actions of the Hand Slot Overhaul have configurable, additional effects:
+- applying cooldowns to the items in the corresponding slot
+- stamina requirements/costs (if [Stamina Attributes](https://modrinth.com/mod/stamina-attributes) is installed)

 ## Status Effect screen